bsteffensmeier/jep/.github/ISSUE_TEMPLATE/build-problem.md

 A clear and concise description of what the problem is.

 **Search for existing solutions**
-Testing the build of Jep on the variety of possible platforms and environments is difficult.
-It works well for Linux and OS X.  Building on Windows poses unique challenges that have been documented on the [Windows wiki page](https://github.com/mrj0/jep/wiki/Windows).
-Please search for a similar problem and solution on both the [mailing list](https://groups.google.com/forum/#!forum/jep-project) and the existing closed github issues.
+The Jep build is automatically tested and confirmed to be working in Linux, OS X, and Windows using Travis and AppVeyor.
+We cannot possibly test every environment so we rely on the community to document any issues and solutions in other environments.
+Please search for a similar problem and solution on both the [mailing list](https://groups.google.com/forum/#!forum/jep-project) and the existing closed github issues before opening a new issue.

 **Environment (please complete the following information):**
 - OS Platform, Distribution, and Version: